House prices in New Milton

 Prices by property type

-Median sold price by type across New Milton.
+Median sold price and share of the market, by type, across New Milton.

 The most-traded type in New Milton is detached (579 sales, median £545,000), which tends to set the tone of the area.
 Flats (£215,000) and houses (~£461,417) trade well apart, so the headline figure moves a lot with the mix of what's for sale.